OpenBB-finance/OpenBB/website/content/sdk/guides/basics/using.md

         monthly = True)
 ```

-Data from the previous example, `spy_daily`, can feed the inputs to the `openbb.stocks.candle` function, for example:
+Data from the previous example, `spy_daily`, can be used in the `openbb.stocks.candle` function, for example:

 ```python
 openbb.stocks.candle(